awslabs/anfw-automate/README.md

 Creates VPC based on `vpc.json` config using AWS CodePipeline.
 Not required if you already have existing VPC in AWS Network Firewall and Application deployment.
 VPC for Application is only required if you want to run AWS Lambda Functions inside a VPC.

 2. Firewall (Optional)
-Creates AWS Network Firewall endpoints, and updates the routing tables VPCs as configured in `firewall.json`.
+Creates AWS Network Firewall endpoints, and updates the routing tables of VPCs as configured in `firewall.json`.
 This requires Transit Gateway to be configured for the account and already attached to the AWS Network Firewall VPC.
 Not required, if you have existing AWS Network Firewall Setup.

 3. Application
 Creates a event-based serverless application that updates the rules and rule-groups attached to the AWS Network Firewall managed by the application.
 The rules are must be maintained in application managed S3 buckets.
 There is no limit on number of distributed configurations.
 The deployment is based on the configurations defined in `app.json`.

 NOTE: Application makes cross-region API calls so it is not needed to deploy it in all the regions used by AWS Network Firewall.
+Pick a primary region to deploy the Application and save costs.

-The Application has one optional module "StackSets".
+The Application module has one optional sub-module "StackSets".
 The Stacksets are only required if you want to automate the resource management in spoke accounts, i.e. accounts that hold the configuration files.
 It uses delegated admin for AWS Cloudformation to deploy those stacksets.
 You can also deploy the stack manually for testing using the Cloudformation template in `templates/spoke-serverless-stack.yaml`.
 If you wish to use delegated admin AWS Account with Stacksets please configure necessary parameters in `stackset.json`

 NOTE: All the modules above are deployed using dedicated cross-account CICD pipelines (AWS CodePipeline) hosted in Resource Account.